camilochs/Chasar/README.md

 chasar clientnode start 190.1.0.0 6666

 ```
+And ready!
+You client node begin to send information to master node.

 ###Client

-Also, Chasar allow subscribe to Master node(with zeromq) for receiver the information from the client nodes.
+Also, Chasar allow subscribe to Master node(with zeromq) for receiver the information from all client nodes.

 #### Example(Python): Communication with Master node.